truelockmc/PC-Optimus/README.md

 2. Unzip/unpack `PCOptimus.unzip_me.zip`

 3. Run `setup.bat`.
-This script will automatically install Python (if not already installed) and the necessary modules.
+This script will automatically promt you to install Python (if not already installed) and will install the necessary modules.

 4. If you prefer not to use `setup.bat`, manually install Python and run `pip3 install -r requirements.txt` in the Direcory you downloaded the Files.